-- 3Faculty of Psychology, SWPS University of Social Sciences and Humanities, Poland
+- 3Department of Psychology, SWPS University of Social Sciences and Humanities, Warsaw, Poland

 Older adults are stereotypically perceived as more susceptible to various scams and manipulations (Cuddy et al., 2005).
 However, this hardly finds confirmation in scientific literature, where older citizens are often portrayed as very resistant to social and consumer influence.
-In some areas they even outperform their younger counterparts and preserve high effectiveness in decision-making until late adulthood (Berg, 2015; Ross et al., 2014; Yoon and Lee, 2004).
+In some areas they even outperform their younger counterparts and preserve high effectiveness in decision-making until late adulthood (Yoon and Lee, 2004; Ross et al., 2014; Berg, 2015).

 One of the examples of common consumer manipulation is the attraction effect (also known as the decoy effect or asymmetric dominance effect; Huber et al., 1982).
 It describes the case of preference reversals induced by the introduction of a decoy (inferior) option to a set of original alternatives.
 As a result, the dominating alternative (similar to the decoy but noticeably better) attracts attention and its popularity increases.
 This phenomenon has often been conceived as an example of irrationality in human choices and a clear violation of utility theory (von Neumann and Morgenstern, 1944) (according to which preferences should be independent of irrelevant options; Luce, 1959).

 The attraction effect is not only associated with people's economic choices, but also with a wide range of social decisions and judgements (Trueblood et al., 2013).
 The effect can be observed as soon as children start to appreciate the relative values of alternatives (at around age 5; Zhen and Yu, 2016); but little is known about its effectiveness in late adulthood.
-There are only two papers investigating this topic (Kim and Hasher, 2005; Tentori et al., 2001) - both suggesting that older adults are less prone to be victims of manipulation based on the presence of dominated options.
+There are only two papers investigating this topic (Tentori et al., 2001; Kim and Hasher, 2005)—both suggesting that older adults are less prone to be victims of manipulation based on the presence of dominated options.

 The value of those articles is unquestionable, as they give a solid rationale to confront popular and harmful stereotypes about aging.
 The aim of this commentary is not to undermine those results, but to suggest an alternative explanation for the observed lifetime changes in susceptibility to the attraction effect.
 Our elucidation may also be helpful in understanding why the effect of age on the attraction effect is strong in some studies, but insignificant in others.